Deck Inspection: Checklist for Framing, Footings and More

 Inspectors will be checking your framing to make sure it is consistent with your plans.
 They will be checking joist and beam spacing and all hardware connections.

 When all your work is completed, you will also need to pass a final inspection before the permit can be closed.
 If you fail an inspection, you should be given a correction notice for what needs to be fixed before you can pass the inspection.

 Deck Footing Inspection

-It’s important to note that even after your initial footings are inspected prior to building, you’ll want to continue to inspect them long after use.
-As a solid part of your deck’s foundation, your footings are responsible for securely supporting your deck.
-In cases where footings are compromised, it’s most likely due to the fact that they weren't’ made large enough to support the deck in the first place.
+It’s important to note that you’ll want to continue to inspect your footings on a regular basis.
+As a primary part of your deck’s foundation, your footings secure and support your deck.
+In cases where footings are compromised, it’s most likely that they weren't large enough to support the deck in the first place.
 If you notice the concrete pour around your footings beginning to crack or pull up from the ground, then you should have a professional come out to perform a full inspection.

-Now that you’re familiar with the most popular items on your deck safety inspection checklist, it’s time to talk hard numbers.
-When it comes to a professional deck inspection cost, the estimates typically range from as low as $25 for a 30-minute inspection to as high as $199 for an hour inspection, including a structural check, safety check and common building code violations check.
-Your inspection should be delivered in a comprehensive written report with photos of any outstanding issues.
+Now that you’re familiar with the most important items on your deck safety inspection checklist, it’s time to talk about cost.
+A professional deck inspection cost typically ranges from as low as $25 for a 30-minute inspection to as high as $199 for a one-hour inspection, including a structural check, safety check and common building code violations check.
+After the inspection, you should receive a comprehensive written report with photos of any outstanding issues.

 What If My Deck Fails Inspection?

-Read over the inspection notice, or better yet, be on site for the inspection.
-A quick conversation on the spot with the inspector provides much more confidence in making the corrections.
+Read over the inspection notice, or better yet, be on-site for the inspection.
+A quick conversation with the inspector can provide you with much more confidence in making corrections.
 Once the identified issues are resolved, call for a re-inspection.
-If you are unsure of any of the correction items provided by the inspector, it is always best to contact the inspector for more information.
+If you are unsure about any of the correction items listed, it is always best to contact the inspector for more information.